boscoh/pdbremix/readme.md

 Trajectory analysis is probably best done with dedicated scripts, but here's some scripts for some quick analysis.
 I found particular useful ones are scripts that opens a trajectory in a viewer.

-Before you can use this scripts you have to make sure the trajectory files share a common basename, for:
+Before you can use this scripts you have to make sure the trajectory files share a common basename:

 - AMBER:
 	- md.top